 JC.
 What’s the difference between TRX and TRX Rip trainer?

 BS.
-The TRX Suspension Trainer has two straps with handles/cradles attached at the end, and it is suspended from an anchor point (or the top of a door).
-The suspension trainer uses body weight to develop muscular strength and muscular endurance.
+The TRX has two straps with handles/cradles attached at the end, and it is suspended from an anchor point (or the top of a door).
+The suspension trainer uses bodyweight to develop muscular strength and muscular endurance.
 Most of the research I’ve done on the suspension trainer shows few moves to develop cardiovascular endurance.
 However, I’ve created a few connections to incorporate cardio into my workouts.
 I also use the suspension trainer for balance and flexibility training.

-The TRX RIP Traineris a “stick” weighing 4 lbs, and has a bungee resistance band attached to one end that you anchor to a door/post.
-There is minimal body weight used when working out with the RIP trainer.
+The Rip Trainer is a “stick” weighing 4 lbs and has a bungee resistance band attached to one end that you anchor to a door/post.
+There is minimal bodyweight used when working out with the RIP trainer.

 Most of the resistance you get is from the stick itself and the bungee.
 When you purchase a basic RIP trainer, it comes with a medium resistance bungee, but you can also purchase bungees with less or more resistance.
 I find that the RIP trainer really focuses on core and shoulder strength.

-If I would ask my clients which they prefer, all of them would say the suspension trainer over the RIP trainer.
-Part of the reason is it’s hard to use the RIP trainer with correct form – you have to be strong in the first place to use it.
+If I would ask my clients what they prefer, all of them would say the suspension trainer over the RIP trainer.
+Part of the reason is it’s hard to use TRX RIP Trainer with correct form – you have to be strong in the first place to use it.
 There is also a limited number of movements you can do with the RIP trainer.
 I tell my clients there are about 400 moves with the suspension trainer and 40 with the RIP trainer.

 JC.
 Does the Rip Trainer also have a cert?

 BS.
 There is a separate RIP trainer group and individual/regular course.
 I’ve only taken the group class.
 From this class, I feel pretty confident with my ability to train groups as well as individuals.